ViennaRNA/forgi/doc/scripts_tutorial.rst

 Visualization scripts
 ~~~~~~~~~~~~~~~~~~~~~

-There are scripts for visualizing PDB and coarse-grain RNA structures
+There are scripts for visualizing PDB structures and coarse-grain RNA structures
-(See :doc:`graph_tutorial` and :doc:`threedee_tutorial`
+in the forgi file format (see :doc:`graph_tutorial` and :doc:`threedee_tutorial`).
-for more information on Coarse Grain Files).
+These scripts require pymol and create a coarse grained representation based on
+structural elements as compiled graphics object.

 To view a pdb file use::

     visualize_pdb.py 1jj2.pdb

+This will display a cleaned version of the original PDB structure (with proteins removed)
+together with the secondary structure representation as compiled graphics object.
+In addition,
+selections for each stem and loop element are defined.

 To view a cg file use::